-“Having a positive coach is like a gift,” Thompson says.
-“And when you don’t have one, it can still be a positive experience for kids because you can help that kid develop strategies to deal with people who are hard to deal with.”
+“Having a positive coach is a gift,” Thompson says.
+“And when you don’t have one, it can still be a valuable experience because you can help your kid develop strategies to deal with people who are hard to deal with.”

-Urge your teen to be her own advocate with the coach.
-If she’s not getting enough game time or is dissatisfied with her position, encourage her to ask her coach to outline his expectations.
-Role-play with her to work out potential scenarios.
-Help her set attainable goals like keeping a positive attitude and working hard at practice.
+Urge your teen to be their own advocate with the coach.
+If they’re not getting enough game time or are dissatisfied with their position, encourage them to ask their coach to outline his expectations.
+Role-play with your child to work out potential scenarios.
+Help them set attainable goals like keeping a positive attitude and working hard at practice.

 “Be supportive and don’t judge them,” advises Daniel Gray, an 18-year veteran coach who teaches coaching skills to American Youth Soccer Organization volunteers throughout Los Angeles.
 “Assume that they’re always trying their best.”

-And unless you are actually your teen’s coach, be content with being her biggest fan, Thompson adds.
+And unless you are actually your teenager’s coach, be content with being her biggest fan, Thompson adds.
 Applaud and cheer, but don’t offer direction—it can sometimes conflict with the coach’s strategy.
-Remember this is her game, not yours.
+Remember this is their game, not yours.

-“I know the old saying, ‘Never Quit,’ but if you’ve really come to the realization that you disagree with a coach’s philosophy of life, then it’s time to step away,” Gray notes.
+“I know the old saying, ‘Never Quit,’ but if your teen has come to the realization that they disagree with a coach’s philosophy of life, then it’s time to step away,” Gray notes.
 “It’s more important for mental health.
-If a teen is unhappy playing a sport, then the parents should realize that.”
+If a teen is unhappy playing a sport, then the parents should respect that.”

 And if the intensity of team sports is a turn-off, take the competition down a notch.
 Check out local recreation center programs and more casual neighborhood teams.

-“Your goals should be to have your youth athlete enjoy what they’re doing, participate without getting hurt and establish good rapport with their teammates,” explains Merkel.
+“Your goal should be to have your youth athlete enjoy what they’re doing, participate without getting hurt, and establish good rapport with their teammates,” explains Merkel.
 “It should be looked at more comprehensively than just being sports.
-It should be a part of their growing up, not the only thing they focus on.”
+It should be one part of their growing up, not the only thing they focus on.”